LibCrowds/docs/docs/collections/volumes.md

-Volumes provide a way of further grouping projects within a collection microsite and recording a list of sources from which projects can later be generated.
-The list of volumes provides a way of checking which projects have been completed for a particular volume and those that still need to be created.
+Each volume is tracked as a name against a URI that will later provide the resources for a project, or multiple projects.
+Keeping a list of all volumes that will be used to generate the projects for a collection microsite helps with later project generation and the aggregation of results.

 ??? question "How do I open this page?"